How To Make a Jar Terrarium

 What You Need

 The main component of the terrarium will be the glass jar.
 You can easily find one of these in almost every grocery store.
-If you have issues finding the jar that fits your needs, you can also order it online from one of the many online shops.
+If you have trouble finding the jar that fits your needs, you can also order it online from one of the many online shops.

 Cutting The Mesh